buschju/pushnet/README.md

     ```

 ## Demo
-We provide a demonstration of how to train our models from loading and preprocessing data to evaluating the trained model.
+We provide a demonstration of how to train our models from loading and pre-processing data to evaluating the trained model.
 Please check out the notebook `src/demo.ipynb`.

 ## Running Experiments
 - To run experiments or to reproduce the results reported in the paper, you can use the script `src/run_experiment.py`.